0rchon/angular_tutorials/README.md

 # Angular Tutorials

-current progress: Segment 7.93 - Directives Deep Dives
+current progress: Segment 7.102 - Building and Using a Dropdown Directive

 Coding tutorials for Angular
 * Angular Web-Page